The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 David Carson.
 Perf.
 Angela Bettis, Patricia Clarkson, Rena Sofer, Kandyse McClure.
 MGM Television, 2002.
 Based on the novel by Stephen King.

 Synopsis: A TV remake of the classic 1976 film.
-A school librarian, an older white woman, is seen in a few scenes set in the school library, and Carrie does some research online.
+A school librarian is seen in a few scenes set in the school library, and Carrie does some research online.

 Role Call: Irene Miscisco as Librarian — Information Provider